 As of now, there is no way to delete call logs from the app, no conference calls, put a call on hold, and so on.
 Lastly, you can make an emergency call, but remember this works over Bluetooth, and if there is a disconnection, there is a chance of miscommunication.
 So make sure to use the actual phone instead of this.

-I hope this exhaustive guide helped you to set up and use calls in Your Phone app in Windows 11/10.
+I hope this exhaustive guide helped you to set up and use calls in Phone Link app in Windows 11/10.
 Make sure to follow the troubleshooting tips in case you have a problem in receiving or making calls.